 While you may need someone to help do it on your back for you, it’s worth it because of the instant pain relief it can provide.

 The Body Sport comes with a 1-year warranty, so if it breaks within a year, you can have it replaced.

 It has a variable speed dial that gives you a range from 1,000 to 3,800 rpm.
 While the 3,800 rpm isn’t strong enough for some, it’s effective and powerful enough for most.

-If you need a more powerful massager that reaches speeds up to 4,000 rpm, we recommend the Med Massager chiropractic body massager as your best choice.
+If you need a more powerful massager that reaches speeds up to 4,000 rpm, I recommend the Med Massager chiropractic body massager as your best choice.